 4. Some snakes don’t lay eggs

 Snakes are reptiles and they are normally expected to lay eggs.
-However, while a good number of snakes do lay eggs (in fact about 70% of snakes), some do not lay eggs but produce their young ones live.
-Snakes that don’t lay eggs usually live in colder climates because there is usually no suitable place for the mother to brood on the eggs.
-Therefore, these snakes keep the eggs within them and only deliver them after they have hatched.
-This gives the semblance of live birth.
+However, while a good number of snakes do lay eggs (in fact about 70% of snakes), some do not lay eggs but give birth to babies.
+Most vipers and water snakes give birth, along with boas, and a few others.

 5. Canada is home to the largest gathering of snakes